-Additionally, we are collaborating with others to develop innovative, lean quality improvement models that will help providers develop the skills needed to achieve Manyata certification.
-Through our support of in the ASMAN Initiative, we help nurses in Rajasthan and Madhya Pradesh improve the quality of maternity care they deliver using a suite of technology-enabled solutions.
-Through ASMAN, providers can access the Safe Delivery App-a smart phone application that gives providers instant access to evidence-based and up-to-date clinical guidelines-for which we provided support to adapt for India.
+Additionally, we are collaborating with partners to develop innovative, lean quality improvement models that will help providers develop the skills needed to achieve Manyata certification.
+As a partner in the ASMAN Initiative, we help nurses in Rajasthan and Madhya Pradesh improve the quality of maternity care.
+ASMAN leverages digital innovations, such as the Safe Delivery App-a smartphone application that gives providers instant access to evidence-based and up-to-date clinical guidelines-which we supported partners to adapt for India.

 Finally, we are working with women and communities to create a market that demands quality care.
 Together for Her Health is a web-based platform that helps women understand quality care and submit their feedback on the care they receive.
+To date, the platform has over 18,000 reviews user reviews and more than 700 participating providers.

+MSD

+MSD for mothers

-To date, the platform has over over 30,000 user reviews and over 900 participating providers.
-What We've Learned Women want health information and will use it to demand quality care - Women want information on quality maternity care and are eager to share their feedback and experience with their providers and peers. - Despite socioeconomic and cultural barriers that may prevent reliable access to technology, women will find a way to offer feedback when platforms value their input. - Providers will change their practices in response to women's feedback.
-Private maternity providers are eager to improve quality, with the right support - Physician-led private practices are willing to measure and report the quality of their care-they just need the right tools to help them do so. - Nurses are essential in driving quality improvement, including motivating obstetricians to take it on. - Professional associations play a role in measuring, improving, and assuring the quality of private care.
-To sustain high quality, private maternity providers need health systems to offer the right incentives - Peer assessment-coupled with public recognition of providers who achieve quality standards-is a reliable and effective way to assure the quality of private maternity care. - Quality certification has a strong value proposition for private maternity providers, who see certification as a way to distinguish their services. - Strengthening health systems requires partnerships that work across sectors and disciplines.
-What's next We believe that creating a national certification to assure quality maternity care is an important step in reducing India's maternal mortality-improving the lives of women for years to come.
+What We've Learned

+Women want health information and will use it to demand quality care

+- Women want information on quality maternity care and are eager to share their feedback and experience with their providers and peers. - Despite socioeconomic and cultural barriers that may prevent reliable access to technology, women will find a way to offer feedback when platforms value their input. - Providers will change their practices in response to women's feedback.

+Private maternity providers are eager to improve quality, with the right support

+- Physician-led private practices are willing to measure and report the quality of their care-they just need the right tools to help them do so. - Nurses are essential in driving quality improvement, including motivating obstetricians to take it on. - Professional associations play a role in measuring, improving, and assuring the quality of private care.

+To sustain high quality, private maternity providers need health systems to offer the right incentives

+- Peer assessment-coupled with public recognition of providers who achieve quality standards-is a reliable and effective way to assure the quality of private maternity care. - Quality certification has a strong value proposition for private maternity providers, who see certification as a way to distinguish their services. - Strengthening health systems requires partnerships that work across sectors and disciplines.

+What's next

+We believe that creating a national certification to assure quality maternity care is an important step in reducing India's maternal mortality-improving the lives of women for years to come.
 Our goal is to scale the Manyata quality certification nationally so that patients have reliable access to high-quality care.

-IMPACT BY THE NUMBERS Our investments have:
+IMPACT BY THE NUMBERS

-STRENGTHENED +2,000

-25,000 HEALTH WORKERS
+Our investments have: